 Agriculture and Salt Issues

-For agricultural (or any plant) production, salts are necessary in the form of plant nutrients, but become toxic in excessive quantities.
-Salts such as calcium (Ca), magnesium (Mg), and sulfur (S) are necessary for plant growth, but saltwater intrusion can raise these levels higher than (upland) plants are adapted to.
+Reduced Plant Growth: For agricultural (or any plant) production, salts are necessary in the form of plant nutrients, but become toxic in excessive quantities.
+Salts such as calcium (Ca), magnesium (Mg), and sulfur (S) are necessary for plant growth, but saltwater intrusion (SWI) can raise these levels higher than (upland) plants are adapted to.
 These excess salt reduce the ability of plants to absorb water, causing dehydration (see bottom of the page).
 These salts may also compete for uptake into the plant, altering nutrient balances.
 A well known example is how excess potassium (K) can reduce Mg uptake into grasses.
+Of particular concern is sodium (Na), which can become excessively high following flooding events.
+Normal Na levels in soil can be 5-40 ppm, but have been observed at 1000 ppm following saltwater intrusion, leading to potential toxicity.
+Chloride (Cl) is another plant nutrient that can reach excessive levels due to SWI.

-Soil quality can also be reduced with excessive salts, particularly sodium, which may cause crusting reducing water infiltration and the ability of the germinating seed to push through the soil surface.
+Soil quality can also be reduced with excessive salts, particularly Na, which may cause crusting of the surface, reducing the ability of water to infiltration into the soil.
+This crusting may also limit germinating seeds pushing through the soil surface.

 Soils and Salts